StryderUK/BluetoothHID/README.md

 3. Overwrite files with files in the sdk_files folder

+**NOTE: If there are any issues and you need to revert to original, uninstall then re-install the esp boards via the Arduino board manager**

 ### Basic Usage

 See example code ([DualShock4.ino](examples/DualShock4/DualShock4.ino)) for how to use the library